Arsdeep/Anonity/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue on the [GitHub repository](https://github.com/yourusername/anonity/issues) or contact us directly.
+If you encounter any issues or have questions, feel free to open an issue on this github repository or contact us directly.

 ---